pldi24-spectec/artifact/README.md

 * Building from source

 ### Using a docker container
 We provide a Docker container with SpecTec and its dependencies.
-You can install the docker by following the instruction in https://docs.docker.com/get-started/ and download our docker image with the following command:
+You can learn about the docker by following the instruction in https://docs.docker.com/get-started/ or https://docs.docker.com/get-started/.
+Install docker and download our docker image with the following command:
 > WARNING: The docker image is 6GB large.
 Thus, be patient when you download it, and please assign more than 6GB of memory for the docker engine.
 ```
 $ docker pull pldi24spectec/artifact